shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 ### 4.53 The general proposition form is a variable.

-# 5 Propositions are truth-functions of elementary propositions.
+# 5 Propositions are truth-functions of elementary propositions. {.unnumbered}

 (An elementary proposition is a truth-function of itself.)